aindy-eu/vscode-ai-helpers/README.md

 ## Version 1.0.0 - 2024-05-25

 ### Highlights
-- **Initial Release**: We are excited to launch `aindy AI Helpers`, a powerful VS Code extension that helps you split content from files into manageable chunks and generate detailed file and folder structures for AI prompts.
+- **Initial Release**: I am excited to launch `aindy AI Helpers`, a powerful VS Code extension that helps you split content from files into manageable chunks and generate detailed file and folder structures for AI prompts.
 - **Chunk Splitting**: Automatically split the content of selected files into smaller, manageable chunks based on a specified token limit.
 - **Folder Structure Generation**: Create a detailed text representation of your project's file and folder structure, excluding specified files and directories.